-Distribution: Occurring on both sides of the Cascades crest in Washington, but more common on the west side; widely distributed throughout North America.
+Distribution: Occurring on both sides of the Cascades crest in Washington, but more common west of the crest; Alaska to California, east across North America to the Atlantic Coast.

 Origin: Introduced from Europe